jonananas/tdd-workshop/DotEnv_Mockito_Kata.md

 # DotEnv Mockito Kata

-We are going to create a utility that helps editing .env files, without writing or reading from disk.
+We are going to create a utility that helps editing .env files using TDD.
+The tests will use Mockito to mock the FileIO utility class so that we do not create tests that read or write from disk.
-We rely on the FileIO utility class for that, feel free to take a look at [FileIOTest.java](src/test/java/se/jonananas/FileIOTest.java) to understand what it does.
+Feel free to take a look at [FileIOTest.java](src/test/java/se/jonananas/FileIOTest.java) to understand what the utility class does.

 See [Mockito](http://static.javadoc.io/org.mockito/mockito-core/4.4.0/org/mockito/Mockito.html#1) for help on Mockito.

-The kata:
+## The kata

 1. DotEnvTest should inject `FileIO` mock, e.g. `assertThat(fileIO).isNotNull()`